-The Erie Day School 2019-20 Parent/Student Handbook is designed to inform the Erie Day School community with practices, policies, rules and regulations.
-New parents, I hope you find the Handbook to be helpful in your transition to the school; answering any questions you may have and providing pertinent information.
-Experienced parents, I am confident you will find helpful reminders on the pages that follow.
-I would encourage all parents to read through this Handbook before signing and returning the Erie Day School 2019-20 Parent/Student Handbook Acknowledgement on page 44.
-A number of revisions have transpired throughout the past few years.
+School parents, guardians and students with practices, policies, rules and regulations catered to the new school year.
+Recently enrolled families, I hope you find the Handbook to be helpful in your transition to the school; answering any questions you may have and providing pertinent information.
+Seasoned families, I am confident you will find helpful

-The connection that we develop among parents, students, faculty and staff in the year to come is of utmost importance in the education of your child.
-Student achievement is best attained through collaborative efforts between teachers and parents.
+The connection that we develop among parents, guardians, students, faculty and staff in the year to come is of utmost importance in the education of your child.
+Student achievement is best attained through collaborative efforts between teachers and families.
 It is our intent to communicate actively with you throughout the year.
 Your assistance is equally essential in facilitating growth and progress.